Colossians

 Colossians 1:3 & 4

-We always thank God, the Father of our Lord Jesus Christ, when we pray for you, because we have heard of your faith in Christ Jesus and of the love you have for all the saints -
+Whenever we pray, we always give thanks for you to God, the Father of our Lord Yeshua the Messiah.
+For we have heard of your trust in the Messiah Yeshua and of the love you have for all God's people.

 Paul always prayed for the believers and here he lets us in on what he prayed.
 We see that he thanked God for them and the fact that they had an active faith that was demonstrated by their love for others.
 We, too, should pray for the believers especially those that we have led to Christ and we should also demonstrate love to all men so that our faith is evident and productive.